braydonw/Pyano/README.md

 # Pyano Project

 The Pyano is a 25-key self-playing piano powered by a Raspberry Pi using python and the MIDI file format.
 There are currently four modes of operation.
 The *player* mode is used to playback MIDI files on the miniature piano using a series of push-pull solenoids.
 The *maker* mode is used to create custom MIDI files with a standard qwerty keyboard.
 The *live* mode removes the need for MIDI files altogether and allows for a direct connection between qwerty keyboard inputs and solenoid activations on the piano.
-The *hero* mode is a work-in-progress addition that attempts to replicate guitar hero but on the piano.
+The *hero* mode is a work-in-progress addition that attempts to replicate guitar hero but with a piano.

 > Created for: <br />
 > Texas Tech University <br />